Teaching Resilience In Only Two Words

 Resilience is officially defined as “the capacity to recover quickly from difficulties.”
 For kids though, you can teach them to, “find the good in difficult situations.”
 This is such an important value for them to learn because being able to pick themselves up when life gets them down is extremely important for a healthy and happy life.

-Studies show resilience is important to teach for a child’s mental heath because resilient children experience less stress and are better equipped to deal with life’s problems.
+Studies show resilience is important to teach for a child’s mental health because resilient children experience less stress and are better equipped to deal with life’s problems.
 Additionally, building resilience early helps reduce the chances of children suffering from stress-related disorders in the future.
-Resilient children recover from setbacks quickly giving them more confidence to face future challenges.
 Resilient children are good at solving problems and learning new skills because they’re more willing to try new things even if they’re not good at them the first time.

 So, today I’m going to teach you two simple words you can use with your kiddos to help them reframe disappointment and learn to be resilient – “at least.”
 These two little words can make a person see the glass as half-full, find the silver lining, and look for a glimmer of gratitude amid utter disappointment.